rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint#2.md

 3. **Presence of 'any' (5 points):** The use of 'any' in TypeScript can lead to potential typing issues and is generally discouraged.
 A penalty of 5 points will be applied if 'any' is found in the code. 🚫🔍🛑

 4. **Non-functional Scripts in package.json (5 points):** All scripts defined in the package.json should function correctly.
 If there are non-working scripts, a penalty of 5 points will be applied. ⚙️📦🛑

+5. **Non-SPA Application (60 points):** The application should be a Single Page Application (SPA) with an empty index.html.
+If this requirement is not met, a penalty of 60 points will be applied. ⚠️🖥️🛑

 Please note that these penalties will be deducted from the final score.
 Strive to adhere to best practices, maintain clean and well-formatted code, and ensure that all your scripts are working correctly for the best outcome. 🌟🏆💪